ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 JEDI Configuration Files & Parameters
 ****************************************

-The Land DA System uses the JEDI Configuration Builder (:ref:`JCB <jcb-component>`) along with parameters defined in the ``land_analysis.yaml`` file to interface with the JEDI DA system.
+The Land DA System uses the JEDI Configuration Builder (:ref:`JCB <jcb-component>`) along with parameters defined in the ``land_analysis.xml`` file to interface with the JEDI DA system.
 As described in :numref:`Section %s <ConfigWorkflow>`, the Land DA workflow generates a ``land_analysis.yaml`` file that contains all settings required for an experiment — user-selected settings from ``config.yaml``, default values, and machine-dependent settings.
+From this YAML file, the ``land_analysis.xml`` Rocoto workflow file is generated.

-When the experiment is generated, the first :ref:`workflow tasks <wflow-overview>` to run are:
+In the workflow, the first :ref:`workflow tasks <wflow-overview>` to run are:

    * ``jcb``
    * ``prep_data``